Jacky1128/academic_homepage/content/post/snacks-details-of-backpropagation/index.md

 ### 3.2 Methodology and Expected Outcomes

 ## 4. Conclusion
 Herein, I present a summerized research proposal towards efficient visual representation learning for my admission of Ph.D. program at Westlake University.
-Due to content limitations, I decide to mainly focus on just one direction.
-What I want to emphasize here is that I am willing and desired to pursue constructive cross-disciplinary AI research (e.g. AI for Science) apart from computer vision in my feature research career at Westlake University.
+Due to content limitations, I decide to mainly focus on the most familiar computer vision.
+What I want to emphasize here is that I am willing and desired to pursue constructive cross-disciplinary AI research (e.g. AI for Science) in my research career at Westlake University.